vitelabs/vite-wiki/docs/tutorial/node/pre_mainnet_config.md

 3.RewardAddr
 Full Nodes Rewards, the field of reward address for full nodes is RewardAddr

-4.MaxPeers MinPeers
+4.Other configurations
-Other configurations, connect related fields are "MaxPeers" and "MinPeers"
+connect related fields are "MaxPeers" and "MinPeers"

 Port Related Fields `Port` `FilePort` `HttpPort` `WSPort`